 TODAY.
 A COLD FRONT APPROACHES FROM THE WEST TONIGHT AND CROSSES THE

 WATERS LATE TUESDAY AND TUESDAY NIGHT.
 HIGH PRESSURE BUILDS IN FROM

 THE WEST ON WEDNESDAY, THEN A LOW PRESSURE SYSTEM TRACKS SOUTH OF

 LONG ISLAND THURSDAY INTO THURSDAY NIGHT.
 HIGH PRESSURE RETURNS ON

-Sunday Night: Variable winds 5 kt or less.
-Mostly clear.
+Today: Variable winds 5 kt or less.
+Sunny.
 Seas around 1 ft.

-Monday: Variable winds less than 5 kt becoming S around 6 kt in the afternoon.
-Sunny.
+Tuesday: Variable winds less than 5 kt becoming E 5 to 7 kt in the afternoon.
+Showers likely, mainly after 2pm.
 Seas around 1 ft.

-Monday Night: S wind 5 to 7 kt becoming variable and less than 5 kt after midnight.
-Mostly clear.
+Tuesday Night: E wind 5 to 7 kt becoming variable and less than 5 kt in the evening.
+Showers likely and possibly a thunderstorm before 8pm, then a chance of showers and thunderstorms between 8pm and 2am, then a chance of showers after 2am.
 Seas around 1 ft.

-Tuesday Night: SSE wind 6 to 8 kt becoming E after midnight.
-A chance of rain.
+Thursday Night: W wind 6 to 8 kt.
+Mostly clear.
 Seas around 1 ft.

 *Notices: (1) This forecast is for a single location.
 For safety concerns, mariners should be aware of the weather over a larger area.
 Forecast information for a larger area can be found within the zone forecast and the NDFD graphics.